 Classic Article Collection

 The Classic Article Collection includes over 1500 individual volumes of scholarly journals, which contain over 2000 of the articles identified in Lee Ash's Serial Publications Containing Medical Classics and Morton's Medical Bibliography.
 The collection was formed by OHSU Library staff in the early 2000s, as a cooperative effort to reduce the holdings of obsolete journals in OHSU Library, while preserving those volumes that contain historically significant texts.
-Selected articles from the collection are also available in OHSU Digital Commons.

 First developed under the direction of Bertha Hallam, the Sydenham Collection contains 19th-century books published by the Sydenham Society and the New Sydenham Society, London-based publishers of reprints of classic medical works.